Exploring This Site

 Gallery: Curated Multimedia Exhibits

-We will add more exhibits over time, and plan to invite collaborating scholars and students to curate exhibits of their own.
-Our gallery is not meant to be exhaustive of the possibilities for organizing and interpreting the materials in our collection.
+Our gallery is not meant to be exhaustive of the possibilities for documenting and interpreting the role of sound and sonic practices in American religions.
 Instead, we hope these exhibits will suggest other stories that might be told and other themes that might be explored.
 As you tour the gallery, we invite you to reflect on additional ways we might attend to the varied sonic cultures of American religious life.